-2.3.3.3 Additional Alignments
+2.4.3.3 Additional Alignments

 If you are satisfied with the rough accuracy of a one star alignment, you may skip this section.
 Otherwise, you should now repeat a similar process with at least 2 more stars on the same side of the meridian.
 Select "Align Telescope $\rightarrow$ GoTo Bright Star" from the menu and select your next alignment star from the list of Bright Stars.
 Press RA+ to GoTo that star, and again use the Hand Controller buttons to center the star in your eyepiece.
 Now select "Align Telescope $\rightarrow$ Additional Align."
 As before, Gemini will confirm the object to which you are pointing by displaying its name.
 Press RA+ to complete this alignment.
 Repeat the process for the third alignment star on the same side of the meridian.
 This will establish a basic pointing model.
+You may continue to refine the model on this side of the meridian by repeating the process with several more stars if desired.